 We hope that you find these summaries useful.
 Further information about each board, including a list of all the Conservative representatives who serve on them, is available on the LGA website.

 Councillors are appointed to serve on these boards annually.
 Nomination forms are sent to Conservative group leaders in June, the appointments are made in July, and they take effect at the start of the new LGA year on 1 September.

-Each Conservative council group leader can nominate up to three councillors from their group, and those councillors who are interested in being appointed are asked to indicate which board(s) they are interested in serving on and whether they wish to be considered for the lead member position.
+Each Conservative council group leader can nominate up to three councillors from their group.
+Those councillors who are interested in being appointed are asked to indicate which board(s) they are interested in serving on and whether they wish to be considered for the lead member position.
 Applicants are also asked to provide a short statement outlining their experience and suitability for the role.

-The experience and expertise of each applicant, combined with the information that is included in the personal statement, is obviously important.
-We are also very careful to ensure that the appointments reflect our strength geographically as well as representing all the tiers of local government.
+The experience and expertise of each applicant combined with the information included in the personal statement is obviously important.
+We also seek to ensure that the appointments reflect our strength geographically as well as representing all the tiers of local government.

-Each year we are heavily oversubscribed, with some boards being particularly popular, so we cannot offer a place to everyone who puts their name forward.
-However, vacancies do occur throughout the year, and we keep every application form on file for consideration as and when these arise.
+Each year we are heavily oversubscribed, with some boards being particularly popular, so we cannot offer a place to everyone who puts themselves forward.
+However, vacancies do occur, and we keep every application form on file for consideration when necessary.

-Ultimately, when making the appointments each year we want to ensure that we have a strong and varied team that is reflective of Conservative councillors across the country, which promotes and showcases the very best in talent from Conservative local government, and which will provide a strong Conservative voice within the LGA.
+When making these appointments we want to ensure that we have a strong and varied team that is representative of Conservative councillors across the country, which promotes and showcases the very best in talent from Conservative local government, and which will provide a strong Conservative voice within the LGA.

-Children and Young People Board – Councillor Teresa Heritage
+Children and Young People Board – Councillor Patricia Bradwell